Forex spread betting enables speculation on currency pair movements, without you having to worry about direct foreign exchange transactions.

 4. Monitor Your Position

-After you’ve entered your forex spread bet, it is a good idea to continuously monitor your position.
-The platform will show your running profit and loss, so if you haven’t yet set your stop loss, it’s a good idea to monitor this so you don’t risk too much capital.
+After you’ve entered your forex spread bet, I encourage you to continuously monitor your position.
+The platform will show your running profit and loss, and keeping an eye on this will tell you how your bet is doing.

 5. Close Your Position